 iPhone 7 users are seeing a grayed-out speaker button during phone calls and some users claim they’re unable to be heard during regular phone calls and FaceTime video calls.

 Apple is aware of the issue, but it’s unclear if iOS 11.4 fixes the problem. iPhone 7 and iPhone 7 Plus users dealing with the issue on iOS 11.4 are encouraged to get in contact with Apple customer service and escalate the issue to a senior AppleCare advisor.

 If you’re noticing issues while running iOS 11.4 on your iPhone, iPad, or iPod touch, take a look at our list of fixes for common iOS 11 problems.

 Unfortunately, Apple’s closed up the iOS 11.3.1 downgrade.
 So if you’re currently running iOS 11.4 and dealing with issues, you’re stuck until Apple rolls out its next iOS update.
 (Unless you try the iOS 11.4.1 beta or iOS 12 beta.)

 The company’s also stopped signing off on older versions of iOS 11 including iOS 11.3.

 iOS 11.4 Jailbreak

-Jailbreak developers haven’t released anything for iOS 11.2, iOS 11.2.1, iOS 11.2.5, iOS 11.2.6, or iOS 11.3.
-The only way you can jailbreak a device running iOS 11 is if it’s running iOS 11.0-iOS 11.1.2.
-Unfortunately, there’s no way to downgrade to any of those updates.
+As of right now, the only way you can jailbreak a device running iOS 11 is if it’s running iOS 11.0-iOS 11.1.2.
+Unfortunately, there’s no way to downgrade to those updates.

 iOS 11.4 will likely be the last major iOS 11 update for iPhone, iPad, and iPod touch.